akononovicius/solving-monopoly/README.md

 after each draw (otherwise state-space gets a lot more complicated).

 Most of the code was written on-camera.
-Cropped and truncated recording of the lecture is available at: <https://www.youtube.com/watch?v=6145wsWtScM&list=PLbnvhMGJ97x3MOTvKxWtSJUeC7Darp3Om&index=1>.
+Cropped and truncated recording of the lecture is available as [https://www.youtube.com/watch?v=6145wsWtScM&list=PLbnvhMGJ97x3MOTvKxWtSJUeC7Darp3Om&index=1](Youtube playlist).